ARG-NCTU/oop-proj-hello-mario/README.md

 # speaker-test -D hw:(#card_number),(#device_number) -t wav -c 2
 ```
 If you hear sounds playing, congratulations!
 You're ready to run the game.

+This is the demo of github copilot commit message.